 Each of these (including the analog sticks) are otherwise treated as 4 separate buttons like “LStickUp” or “DPadDown”, etc. when want to assign each direction to a separate command.

-Non-directional commands assigned this way become assigned to the directional input as a whole rather than each of the 4 individual directions.
+Pro tip - note that non-directional commands become assigned to the directional input as a whole rather than each of the 4 individual directions when using this setup.
 For example, RStick=A will cause the keyboard ‘A’ key to be sent to the game when any direction is pressed on the right analog stick, with releasing ‘A’ being sent only once the right analog stick returns to center position.
-In other words, assigning the key in this way means spinning the stick won’t cause multiple ‘A’ key presses to be sent, like it would if you assigned ‘A’ to each direction individually.
+In other words, spinning the stick will NOT cause multiple ‘A’ key presses to be sent if you use RStick=A, but would be if you individually assigned RStickUp=A, RStickLeft=A, etc.

 As mentioned above, commands assigned to buttons can be as simple as the name of a keyboard key or mouse button, as well as mouse movement (such as =Mouse Up or =Mouse Left).